mezcel/printf-time/README.md

 # printf-time

-This repo used to be a bare-bone C syntax exercise, ```with: math.h / without: time.h, or string.h```, which only calculated Easter day and the Paschal Full Moon (PFM) date.
+_Side note_: This repo, ```printf-time```, used to be a bare-bone C syntax exercise, which only calculated the Paschal Full Moon (PFM) date and derived the Easter Sunday date.
+It only used math.h and it did not use time.h, or string.h.
 It now utilizes a variety of libs and uses PFM to perform tasks.

 ### About: